Planning your Dream Yurt

 Custom yurts in the snow

 Nonetheless, we have folks living in our yurts in a variety of climates around the world.
-For those that live in hot and humid areas, we recommend:
+For those who live in hot and humid areas, we recommend:

 1. Select multiple operable thermal pane glass windows and an operable tinted dome to maximize circulation and ventilation in your yurt.
 Framed-in glass windows allow you to install a window-mounted AC unit and the tinted dome provides a significant shield from the hot summer sun.